ray-project/ray/doc/source/serve/tutorials/batch.md

 # Batching Tutorial

-In this guide, we will deploy a simple vectorized matrix multipler that takes a batch of queries and processes them at once.
+In this guide, we will deploy a simple text generator that takes in a batch of queries and processes them at once.
 In particular, we show:

 - How to implement and deploy a Ray Serve deployment that accepts batches.